 #2: An Affair to Remember (1957)

 Possibly one of his best-known films (due to the abundant references in the classic rom-com, Sleepless in Seattle), An Affair to Remember tells the story of Nickie Ferrante (Grant) and Terry McKay’s (Deborah Kerr) forbidden romance aboard a boat which eventually leads to a pact to meet at the Empire State Building on Valentine’s Day, which doesn’t exactly go to plan.
 Grant’s sex appeal and charm simply ooze from him in this performance and makes every woman with eyes fall in love with him.
-Not only is he casually amusing, he is the smoothest, suavest, most romantic actor in this movie with his witty lines and devilish looks that remind everyone why he is the ultimate sex symbol.
+Not only is he casually amusing, but he is also the smoothest, suavest, most romantic actor in this movie with his witty lines and devilish looks that remind everyone why he is the ultimate sex symbol.

 #1: North by Northwest (1959)